eracom/infos-profs-imd/22-rendus-tardifs.md

 > Students successfully hide when they are lost in solving a problem, and their confusion becomes apparent only in the final critique.
 It is the role of faculty to model a reflective practice in pacing the work of a studio and to coordinate conflicting demands on students' time with colleagues in other courses.
 >
 > Late work is not a problem fixed by punitive policies or scaring students into compliance.
->
-> Among the most important things to teach students is the nature of a reflective practice, of finding the intellectual challenge in assignments that sustains designers when work seems repetitive, ordinary, or impossible.
-This often means slowing down the pace of work, engaging in ideas about design rather than simply executing the next phase of a deliverable.

 ### Source: